EXPLAINER: How have storms affected COVID-19 vaccinations?

 Ernie Nichols, associate professor of supply chain management at the University of Memphis in Tennessee, says he doesn’t see the interruption as a big problem once things thaw.
 However, Foster Finley, global co-leader of the transportation and infrastructure practice at AlixPartners, says catching up in a week might be difficult. _____

-AP Medical Writer Linda Johnson reported from Fairless Hills, Pennsylvania.
+AP Medical Writer Linda A. Johnson reported from Fairless Hills, Pennsylvania.
 AP White House reporter Zeke Miller in Portage, Michigan, AP Health Care reporter Ricardo Alonso-Zaldivar in Washington, and AP reporters Adrian Sainz in Memphis, Tennessee, Gene Johnson in Seattle, and Dylan Lovan in Louisville, Kentucky, contributed to this report.